Research & Grant Policy

 Research Review Committee (RRC)

-The RRC comprises one Trustee and at least 4 scientists appointed by the Trust Board who must have demonstrable experience in research work and an expertise in the field of blood cancer.
+The RRC comprises one Trustee or a representative from the Charity and at least 4 scientists appointed by the Trust Board who must have demonstrable experience in research work and an expertise in the field of blood cancer.

 Scientist members of the RRC are volunteers appointed for a three-year term that may, at the discretion of the Trust Board, be extended for a further three years.
 Scientists can apply to be appointed to the RRC by completing the RRC Member’s Form available on LMRUK’s website.